-Annually, approximately 45-50 Global Fellows are selected to travel to the United States for an intensive seven-week fellowship program.
+Annually, approximately 45-50 Global Fellows are selected to travel to the United States for an intensive six-week fellowship program.
 We bring together innovative leaders from across geographies and sectors, visionaries who tackle big challenges to better the world around them.
 Though diverse in background and interests, our Fellows are committed to a singular aim: creating a world more peaceful, prosperous, and just.
 Eisenhower Fellows are mid-career professionals, typically 32 to 45 years old.

 In the spring, EF brings around 25 Fellows from 25 different countries for the Global Program.
 All professional backgrounds and regions of the world are represented in this flagship program of EF, which dates back to 1954.
 In the fall, EF mixes up its programming by focusing on either a single region – such as Southeast Asia, the Middle East or Africa – or common interest – such as women’s leadership, urbanization, energy or innovation.
 Another 20 to 25 Fellows are selected to participate in these thematic programs, capitalizing on their shared interests and backgrounds to enhance the impact of the fellowship.

 Although part of a fellowship of 25 people, each Fellow travels independently around the United States following an itinerary customized to fulfill their fellowship objectives and project.
 They meet with experts and thought leaders in relevant fields and organizations who help them identify steps to advance their fellowship project post-fellowship and increase their effectiveness as leaders in the medium and long term.